Norm inequalities in generalized Morrey spaces: Proof of the main results

 For the results involving commutators, we need the following properties of $BMO$ (see \cite{JN}).
 For $b\in BMO$, $1<q<\infty$ and $w\in \mathcal A_{\infty}$ we have

 and for all balls $B$

 Let $b\in BMO$ and $B$ a ball in $\mathbb R^{n}$.
 For all nonnegative integers $k$, we have

-Also, in almost all the proof, we use the following result which is just an application of H\"older Inequality, the properties of $\mathcal A_{q}$ weights and Estimation (\ref{contwbmo}).
+We also need the following lemma which is just an application of H\"older Inequality, the definition of $\mathcal A_{q}$ weights and Estimation (\ref{contwbmo}).
 The proof is omitted. \begin{lem} Let $1\leq s<q<\infty$.
 For $b\in BMO$ and $w\in\mathcal A_{q/s}$, we have